vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 HV II.
 240-241. .
 Ghrtasnāpana-vidhi-on Viṣuva day, on eclipse or on holy days,

-in Pausa; Śiva; continuous stream of ghee on Śivalinga the whole day and night; jāgara with songs and dance; HV
+in Pauṣa; Śiva; continuous stream of ghee on Śivalinga the whole day and night; jāgara with songs and dance; HV

 I. 911-12.
 Ghrtāveksanavidhi--Prakīrṇaka (miscellaneous).
 HV II.
 192-93